 Spine Quality Measures

-The Spine team at Cedars-Sinai strives to deliver the highest quality of care to all patients.
+The Spine Center team at Cedars-Sinai strives to deliver the highest quality of care to all patients.
 As part of this commitment, we're dedicated to providing transparency for our patient outcome rates across a number of procedures.

 The information below provides an in-depth look at the data for key procedures performed by Cedars-Sinai.
 These reports aim to reduce ambiguity in procedure outcome data, so patients and their loved ones can make decisions with the utmost confidence regarding their medical care.